lsds/intravisor/runtime/musl-lkl/lkl/Documentation/trace/ftrace.rst

 	start::

-		trace_fd = open("trace_marker", O_WRONLY);
+		trace_fd = open("trace_marker", WR_ONLY);

-	Note: Writing into the trace_marker file can also initiate triggers that are written into /sys/kernel/tracing/events/ftrace/print/trigger
-	      See "Event triggers" in Documentation/trace/events.rst and an example in Documentation/trace/histogram.rst (Section 3.)

   trace_marker_raw:

-	This is similar to trace_marker above, but is meant for binary data to be written to it, where a tool can be used to parse the data from trace_pipe_raw.
+	This is similar to trace_marker above, but is meant for for binary data to be written to it, where a tool can be used to parse the data from trace_pipe_raw.

   uprobe_events:

 	Add dynamic tracepoints in programs.
-	See uprobetracer.rst
+	See uprobetracer.txt

   uprobe_profile: